flyway/flywaydb.org/documentation/learnmore/existing.md

 ### Next steps

 If you have followed our examples and are ready to integrate Flyway into your own database, don't forget that [Spawn](https://spawn.cc) is available for free to create fast, isolated copies for development and testing of your own databases.
-Enabling you to perfect the baselining process on a copy of Production before touching the real database.
+This enables you to perfect the baselining process on a copy of Production before touching the real database.
 You can find out how to create a data image of your own database [here](https://spawn.cc/docs/source-configuration-backup-postgres).

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/configuration/envvars">Environment Variables<i class="fa fa-arrow-right"></i></a>